Day 1: Galway – Sligo

 Average Speed 22.8 km/h

 This was our shortest day of the trip.
-It was almost a rest day and it gave me and Kailey the chance to see the Giant's Causeway.
+It was almost a rest day and it gave me the chance to see the Giant's Causeway.
 We got a taxi from Castlerock to the Causeway with a driver called Toni who offered me a can of Foster's out of the glove box a few minutes into the journey.
 The weather was fantastic and the sea was calm so it was easy to walk down right to the end of the Causeway safely.
 Toni brought us back to our hostel in Downhill which was just outside Castlerock.
 It was one of the finest hostels I've ever stayed in and was beside a magnificant beach.
 The owner helped me out with some bike maintenance the next day and told me he had done a similar bike trip back in the day.